 If a refund is due, how long does it take?
 It depends upon the tax office; some are quicker than others.
 In theory it shouldn’t take more than a few months, though some people report it taking up to 16 months.
-Around a year seems to be quite common (to share information with others on this question visit this thread in the forum).
+Around a year seems to be quite common according to comments in our Spanish property forum.

 Be warned that if there are any minor errors in the documentation the tax authorities will jump on them as a reason to delay any refund.
 So make sure all the information in your 212 reclaim form is correct.